-- A. Hired a Reading Specialist to consistently work with struggling students in grades 3 5. - B. Adopted a district Instructional Model based on the work of Marzano. - C. Arranged for ESU2 staff to provide Science of Reading Training - D. Ensured that staff get thorough training in the new reading programs. - i.
+- A. Hired a Reading Specialist to consistently work with struggling students in grades 3 5. - B. Adopted a district Instructional Model based on the work of Marzano. - C. Arranged for ESU2 staff to provide Science of Reading Training (monthly K-3) - D. Ensured that staff get thorough training in the new reading programs. - i.
 A full day of initial training - ii.
 Half days for each grade level in October - iii.
 A full day of support in December - iv.
 Half days for each grade level in February - v.
-Summer curriculum work
+Summer curriculum work - E. Paraprofessionals will receive Science of Reading training during the 2021-22 school year (4 1 hour sessions)